xfbs/euler/readme.md

 ## Languages

-  - [crystal](https://crystal-lang.org/), because it's pretty damn fast (thank you, LLVM) — but also a pleasure to write because it has a rubye-sque syntax.
+  - [crystal](https://crystal-lang.org/), because it's pretty damn fast (thanks to LLVM, static typing and a lot of optimization, from what I can tell) — but yet also a pleasure to write because it has a ruby-esque syntax.
   - [c](https://en.wikipedia.org/wiki/C_(programming_language)), the grandfather
     of programming languages: because once you get into it, you can't escape it.
+    I personally think it's a bit of a horrible and ancient language, but yet it's not so bad to write.
   - [ruby](https://www.ruby-lang.org), because it has a sweet, sweet syntax and it will always be my slow, but heartwarming favourite.
   - [rust](https://rust-lang.org), because all the cool kids at Mozilla are